 Specialised Catholic Action Movements (Miacs)

-Other religious organisations.
+Other religious organizations

-Many cooperative relationships exist with religious orders such as the Jesuits, Dominicans and Franciscans.
+• Many cooperative relationships exist with religious orders such as the Jesuits, Dominicans, and Franciscans.
 This cooperation can be joint work such as advocacy in Geneva, or support from religious orders to the movement’s chaplaincy.

 Civil society platforms